-- 35. MCKESSON CORPORATION ("McKesson") is a publicly traded company incorporated under the laws of Delaware and with a principal place of business in San Francisco, California. - 36.
-McKesson distributes prescription opioids to providers and retailers, including in South Dakota.
-McKesson is registered to do business and receive service of process in South Dakota.
-McKesson is also registered with the South Dakota Board of Pharmacy as a wholesale prescription drug distributor in South Dakota. - 37.
-Collectively, Cardinal, AmerisourceBergen, and McKesson are the "Distributor Defendants". - 38.
-The data which reveals and/or confirms the identity of each wrongful opioid distributor is hidden from public view in the DEA's confidential ARCOS database.
+- 38. MCKESSON CORPORATION ("McKesson") is a publicly traded company incorporated under the laws of Delaware and with a principal place of business in San Francisco, California. - 39.
+McKesson distributes prescription opioids to providers and retailers, including in Washington.
+McKesson is registered with the Washington Department of Health as a non-resident pharmacist. - 40.
+Collectively, Cardinal, AmerisourceBergen, and McKesson are the "Distributor Defendants." - 41.
+The data that reveals and/or confirms the identity of each wrongful opioid distributor is hidden from public view in the DEA's confidential ARCOS database.
 See Madel v.
 U.S. D.O.J., 784 F.3d 448, 451 (8th Cir.
 2015).
 Neither the DEA nor the wholesale distributors will voluntarily disclose the data necessary to identify with specificity the transactions which will form the evidentiary basis for the claims asserted herein.
-See id. at 452-53. - 39.
+See id. at 452-53. - 42.
 Collectively, AmerisourceBergen, Cardinal, and McKesson dominate 85% of the market share for the distribution of prescription opioids.
 The "Big 3" are Fortune 500 corporations listed on the New York Stock Exchange whose principal business is the nationwide wholesale distribution of prescription drugs.
 See Fed.
 Trade Comm'n v.
 Cardinal Health, Inc., 12 F. Supp.
 2d 34, 37 (D.D.C.
 1998) (describing Cardinal, McKesson, and AmerisourceBergen predecessors).
 Each has been investigated and/or fined by the DEA for the failure to report suspicious orders.
-The Tribe has reason to believe each has engaged in unlawful conduct which resulted in the diversion of prescription opioids into the Tribe's community.
+The Tribe has reason to believe each has engaged in unlawful conduct, which resulted in the diversion of prescription opioids into the Tribe's community.
 The Tribe names each of the "Big 3" herein as defendants and places the industry on notice that the Tribe is acting to abate the public nuisance plaguing their communities.
 The Tribe will request expedited discovery pursuant to Rule 26(d) of the Federal Rules of Civil Procedure to secure the data necessary to reveal and/or confirm the identities of the wholesale distributors, including data from the ARCOS database.